 - Carrier Performance – This is a HUGE soft-cost area.
 How often is the carrier delivering shipments on time?
 Is your billing accurate/ Are goods arriving free from damage?

 A 3PL will work to do the following, which, in turn, will reduce both hard and soft costs as it relates to your transportation logistics:

-- Offer Cost-Effective Shipping Rates – Utilizing a transportation management software platform, a 3PL will enable you to choose your own rate from the most competitive carrier.
-They can also help by reviewing your current shipping volume and make recommendations on consolidating shipments.
+- Offer Cost-Effective Shipping Rates – Because they utilize a transportation management software platform, a 3PL will enable you to choose your rate from the most competitive carrier.
+They can also help by reviewing your current shipping volume and making recommendations on consolidating shipments.
 The TMS platform will also reduce the soft cost related to management spending time gathering shipping quotes.

 - Reduced Labor Costs – By utilizing the services of a 3PL, you gain the ability to leverage their expertise and labor for product assembly and shipping management.
-When you work with a 3PL, you’re only paying for the labor you need.
+When you work with a 3PL, you only pay for the labor you need.

 - Carrier Management – a 3PL will act as your support arm to the carrier.
-Whether it’s billing, filing a claim on a damaged pallet, or looking at on-time deliveries, 3PL’s can provide insight and support, reducing losses and increasing margin.
+Whether billing, filing a claim on a damaged pallet or looking at on-time deliveries, 3PLs can provide insight and support, reducing losses and increasing margin.